adopted a wait and see approach in the East Side home of late artist Aminah Robinson earlier this week.

 “Part of ‘keeping to the path’ is telling stories,” Whiteside said.
 “Stories are our visual history. … It’s not just to make something pretty to have someone be like, ‘Oh, I like that.’
 It’s to say something.
 That’s what ‘Homegoing’ is about.
 I’m telling you about my 96-year-old aunt who passed, and what happened on that day.
 Even at the funeral, honestly, I said, ‘I gotta record this.
 I gotta record that.’”

-Continuing to thumb through the scraps of fabric collected by Robinson, in a home that once belonged to the late artist, Whiteside said that she was starting to find that initial spark of inspiration she hoped would propel her through the next two months, though it arrived amid questions about legacy and impact that somehow resonated even more heavily in that space.
+Continuing to thumb through the scraps of fabric collected by Robinson, in a home that once belonged to the late artist, Whiteside said that she was starting to find that initial spark of inspiration she hoped would propel her through the next three months, though it arrived amid questions about legacy and impact that somehow resonated even more heavily in that space.

 “When I came in today, I said, ‘What am I going to say?
 What am I going to give back?
 What am I going to leave?’”
 Whiteside said.
 “I’ve got more years behind me than ahead of me. … I want what I do now to mean something.
 I want it to mean something.”